Everduin94/better-commits/readme.md

 - Use `--dry-run` to validate the generated `git commit` command without creating a commit.
 - Supported commit field flags: `--type`, `--scope`, `--title`, `--body`, `--ticket`, `--closes`, `--deprecates`, `--breaking-title`, `--breaking-body`, `--deprecates-title`, `--deprecates-body`, `--custom-footer`, `--trailer`.
 - Supported branch field flags: `--user`, `--type`, `--scope`, `--description`, `--ticket`, `--branch-version`, `--checkout`.
+- Values like ticket, scope, and type will still attempt to be inferred where possible when using `--no-interactive`

 **Examples**